airborne-commando/OPSEC-OSINT-Tools/opsec.md

 ## Can Physical Security Include Firearms?

+>Did you know that a ‘weapon’ is any device used with intent to inflict damage or harm to living beings or structures?

 Yes, physical security measures can include the use of firearms, especially in high-risk environments or where there is a credible threat of armed intrusion, terrorism, or violent crime.
 Armed security personnel are often deployed as a visible deterrent and as part of the response capability within a physical security plan.

 For example: